playframework/playframework/documentation/manual/hacking/Documentation.md

 Images should also use the above syntax.

-> External links should not use the above syntax, but rather, should use the standard Markdown link syntax.
+> **Note:** external links should not use the above syntax, but rather, should use the standard Markdown link syntax.

 ## Code samples